ta-web-mad/lab-css-flexbox-slack/README.md

 ## Exercise

-The **starter_code** contains the basic structure of an HTML & CSS project to start working.
+This repository contains the basic structure of an HTML & CSS project to start working.
 You will also find and **images** folder where all the images you will need for the project are stored.

 **In the HTML you find all the text needed!
 Focus on give it some style!**